MelinaGiacone/MarkdownProject/README.md

 This practice will help us prepare for the exam that will take place next 12/02/2024.
 [Git Documentation] (https://git-scm.com/doc)

+I add this new line for task number 12

 ## Table of Contents

 - [Introduction] (#introduction)